Organizational Culture Assessment

 - The drivers of culture that can be leveraged in culture-strengthening initiatives.

 Our research services team primarily uses a quantitative, online, employee surveys supported by qualitative focus groups; however, this approach can be tailored to meet the needs of an organization.
-Findings from assessments provide specific, key insights into the state of organizations’ ethics and compliance programs; the strength of their ethics cultures; and the potential presence of ethics risk.
+Findings from culture assessments provide specific, key insights into the state of organizations’ ethics and compliance programs; the strength of their ethics cultures; and the potential presence of ethics risk.
 Organizations can use this information to direct their focus on areas in need of further attention.

-Through assessments, an organization’s commitment to values and ethical behavior is reinforced to employees when they see:
+Through culture assessments, an organization’s commitment to values and ethical behavior is reinforced to employees when they see:

 - Their organization demonstrating to employees their willingness to conduct self-examination,